Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: Introduction

 In this paper, we study the curve $C$ associated to an Appell-Lauricella hypergeometric series (see Definition \ref{Def:AL-hypergeometric series}), which is a certain generalization of Gauss' hypergeometric series.
-Let $K$ be a perfect field, then the curve $C$ is defined by the affine equation
+The curve $C$ is defined by the affine equation

+The central purpose of this paper is to generalize the above result for elliptic curves to that for $C$ and partial desingularizations of $C$ under the assumption that $C$ is irreducible (Lemma \ref{lem:irreducibility}).

 Archinard \cite[Section 2]{Archinard} gave the desingularization $X$ of $C$, especially for $K=\mathbb{C}$ and studied the space of regular differential forms on $X$.
-For later discussions, we first generalize the result to the case of a perfect field $K$ under a mild assumption on its characteristic.
-We review basic properties of the curve $C$ associated to an Appell-Lauricella hypergeometric series.
-We construct the explicit desingularization of $C$ in Section 2, and describe the space of regular differential forms on it in Section 3.
+For our purpose, we first generalize the result to the case of a field $K$ whose characteristic is not a divisor of $N$.
+In Section 2, we review basic properties of the curve $C$ associated to an Appell-Lauricella hypergeometric series, and construct the explicit desingularization of $C$.
+In Section 3, we describe the space of regular differential forms on it (Theorem \ref{TheoremSection3}).

 As well as nonsingular curves, we often need to study singular curves.
 We shall deal with $C$ itself in Section 4 and the partial desingularization only at $\infty$ in Section 5.
 In particular, the latter objects (written as $\widetilde{C}$) appear when we consider degenerations of hyperelliptic curves or superelliptic curves.
-The second aim of this paper is to give an explicit basis of the regular differential module on $C$ and $\widetilde{C}$.
-Now the notion of the regular differential forms of singular curves is defined by \cite[Section\,IV.3]{Serre}, see Section 4 for the details.
+We shall give an explicit basis of the regular differential module on $C$ and $\widetilde{C}$ (Corollaries \ref{CorollarySection4} and \ref{cor:basis_for_tilde_C}), where the notion of the regular differential forms of singular curves is defined by Serre \cite[Section\,IV.3]{Serre}, see Section 4 for the details.
+For separable $f(x)$, i.e., the case of $A_0=\cdots=A_r=1$ in \eqref{eq:AL-curves}, see Gonz\'{a}lez \cite[Proposition 3.1]{Gonz} for prime $N$ and Sutherland \cite[Lemma 6]{Sutherland} for general $N$.